TxMat/Vocalkick-IUT.ver/README.md

 # Vocalkick-IUT.ver
-Vocalkick but only with the key features and without all the shit of the public ver
+Vocalkick but only with the key features and without all the crap of the public ver